Nextbase Duo Dash Cam Review

 - GPS and mic can be switched on/off.
 Far from essential, but the Nextbase Duo Dash Cam supports on/off toggling of the GPS and audio recording functions.
 As always, disclose and receive full permission from passengers before recording any conversations.

-- Screen Saver allows drivers to switch off the display screen to eliminate the distraction of added light, specially during nighttime driving.
+- Screen Saver allows drivers to switch off the display screen to eliminate the distraction of added light, especially during nighttime driving.
 Located in the setting options, users can set the Screen Saver activation timer to black out after either 10, 20 or 30 seconds of inactivity.

 - Nextbase software is compatible with both PC and Macs.
 Users can readily locate files by date and time stamps, or file type (video vs. still image) through the recording log.
 The user-friendly system plays back recorded footage from both cameras as one combined file and includes vital travel details, such as speed, distance, tracing on Google Maps™ and a G-Force graph to monitor the severity of impact.
 The software enables users to freeze frames during playback and even take screenshots for evidence.

 - Effortless setup.
 Simply plug the GPS suction mount cable into the Duo’s brushed metal body and mount it centrally on your vehicle’s windscreen.
 The dual cameras rotate a full 180° for optimal placement and recording through the front and rear windows.
 Proper framing of the rear camera may take slightly.
-The lengthy power cord easily hides along the headliner and passenger side for a wire and distraction-free view.
+The lengthy power cord easily hides along with the headliner and passenger side for wire and distraction-free view.

 - Low resolution.
 Most dash cams on the UK market support Full 1080p HD recording as standard; however, the Nextbase in-car cam duo records in HD, or 720p.
 Imaging quality is noticeably lower, even when compared to other dash cams in the Nextbase family.
 While daytime driving delivers solid footage, capturing license plate and road sign details, at night footage is grainy and has a tendency to pick up halos from the headlights of oncoming vehicles, greatly reducing visibility.